hpdobrica/digital-garden-public/Docker Bridge Network.md

 date : 03-11-2021
 ---

-When [[Docker]] is installed, it creates an internal private network which is by default called `bridge` .
+When [[Public/Docker]] is installed, it creates an internal private network which is by default called `bridge` .
 You can see this network like this:

 ```bash
 docker network ls